stoeps13/connections-doc/source/connectors/admin/t_files_plugin_connect_server.md

 Some administrators change the context roots that are used to access HCL Connections features.
 If the web address that you normally use to access the Activities feature has a value other than <server\_name\>/activities, specify the server URL using a syntax similar to this: http://enterprise.example.com/activities

+!!! note
-**Note:** Your administrator might have already provided a value for this field using an administrative policy.
+    Your administrator might have already provided a value for this field using an administrative policy.
 If so, do not change the value.

 |
     |**User name**|Type your user name for logging in to the IBM® Connections server.|